-This diagram details all the different parts of the body that excess salt consumption affects over time.
+This diagram details all the different parts of the body that excess salt consumption can affect over time.

 In addition to the damage high blood pressure does to blood vessels, it can also reduce the blood flow to organs like the kidneys and the brain.

 Your body removes unwanted fluid by filtering your blood through your kidneys.
 Eating too much salt reduces the ability of the kidneys to remove the extra water.
 The result is higher blood pressure and extra strain on the delicate blood vessels leading to the kidneys, potentially causing kidney damage and disease.

 High blood pressure caused by eating too much salt can damage the arteries leading to the brain.

 Over time the damage may become so severe that arteries burst or become completely clogged.
 The part of the brain affected by the damaged artery will no longer receive the oxygen and nutrients it needs and dies, resulting in a stroke.

 Excess salt consumption has also been associated with osteoporosis (a condition causing fragile bones), stomach cancer, kidney stones and obesity.